MotusWTS/motusServer/inst/doc/motus_data_formats.md

 ### 2a.
 SensorGnome format ###

 The following prefix can be found in sensorgnome files.
-Files of type *ctt* will only contain T and G prefix.
+Files of type *ctt* (or *lifetag*) will only contain T and G prefix.

 C : (GPS clock setting precision record: outlines the time the GPS was set (ts), the precision it was set to (prec), and the time elapsed in running the time (elapsed))